This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Blood tests will show kidney function and if the infection is improving.

 - X-ray, CT, or MRI takes pictures of your bone and tissue to look for infection and damage.
 You may be given dye to help the bone and tissue show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- A bone scan is a test that shows diseased or damaged bones.
+- A bone scan shows diseased or damaged bones.
 A radioactive liquid, called a tracer, is given through an IV.
 The tracer collects in your bones so problems show up better on the monitor.

 - Bed rest and immobilization with a splint may be needed to help your bone heal.